adcash/Adcash-Admob-Adapter-Android/README.md

-# AdMob Mediation Android

 This SDK is designed for integrating Adcash with AdMob Mediation on Android to maximize fill rate and revenue.

-It’s a simple 2-step integration process.
+It's a simple 2-step integration process.

 ## Integration Guide